percona/k8spg-docs/docs/backup-encryption.md

 The pgBackRest tool used by the Operator allows encrypting backups using AES-256 encryption.
 The approach is **repository-based**: pgBackRest encrypts the whole repository where it stores backups.
-Encryption is automatically enabled if a user-supplied encryption key was passed to pgBackRest with the `-repo-cypher-pass` option *when configuring the backup storage*.
+Encryption is enabled if a user-supplied encryption key was passed to pgBackRest with the `-repo-cypher-pass` option *when configuring the backup storage*.

 <i warning>:material-alert: Limitation:</i> You cannot change encryption settings after the backups are established.
-Create a new repository to enable encryption or change the encryption key.
+You must create a new repository to enable encryption or change the encryption key.

 This document describes how to configure backup encryption.

-## Prerequisites

-So, you need the encryption key to encrypt backups.
+## Generate the encryption key

 You should use a long, random encryption key.
-For example, you can generate it using OpenSSL as follows:
+You can generate it using OpenSSL as follows:

 ```{.bash data-prompt="$"}
 $ openssl rand -base64 48